Agricultural Show promotes free public transport as it cracks down on waste

 The NZ Agricultural show will boast free public transport, along with a host of other initiatives as organisers look to reduce the amount of waste produced on site.

-Christchurch’s biggest week, from November 9-11 has historically seen more than 100,000 people flock to Canterbury Agriculture Grounds, bringing with them waste - which the show’s general manager, Tracey Ahern, wants to reduce.
+Christchurch’s biggest week, from November 9-11, has historically seen more than 100,000 people flock to Canterbury Agricultural Park, bringing with them waste - which the show’s general manager, Tracy Ahern, wants to reduce.

 The show’s approach to waste reduction will include using fine woodchips for stable bedding instead of the usual 50kg of straw.